greenelab/lab-website-template/index.md

 {% include section.html %}

 {% capture text %}
-We support the labs and individuals within the Center by developing high quality web applications, web servers, data visualizations, data pipelines, and much more.
+We support the labs and individuals within the Department by developing high quality web applications, web servers, data visualizations, data pipelines, and much more.

 {%
   include link.html